1. What is the Ceilidh Club?

 6. How much are tickets?

 Prices vary.
-For most ceilidhs they are £16.50 and £10 concession.
-Singles’ ceilidhs and other special nights may have different prices.
+For most ceilidhs, they are £17.00 and £10 concession.
+Special nights (E.G. BURNS NIGHT may have different prices.
 Tickets are sold on a non-refundable, non-exchangeable basis.
 Burns night is priced differently and you should check out the Burns night page for details.

 7. Should I book in advance?

 Yes.
 The ceilidhs are now very popular and some sell out.
 If you are coming in a group or are arriving late or just want peace of mind then we advise booking in advance.
-You can find more info on booking here.
-There’s a 10% booking fee when you buy online which goes to our booking agency, Ticketweb.
 Your name and ticket allocation will be on the door.
 You can then turn up any time and be assured of getting in.
 Other than for Burns nights concession tickets are only for sale on the door.

 8. Do you have concession tickets?